JannisS0311/JannisS0311/README.md

 - 👋 Hi, I’m @JannisS0311
 - 👀 I’m interested in SmartHome
-- 🌱 I’m currently learning all different Kinds of stuff
+- 🌱 I’m currently learning all different kinds of stuff